solnet-cloud/docker-logstash/README.md

 # docker-logstash

-    Please note the following for this build:

-    - I will be providing a guide on how to update your rsyslog files to be RFC3164 compliant, or modifying this to provide raw groked TCP/UDP inputs, until then expect lots of _grokparsefailure tags for any syslog input

 Logstash is a flexible, open source data collection, parsing, and enrichment pipeline.
 With connectors to common infrastructure for easy integration, Logstash is designed to efficiently process a growing list of log, event, and unstructured data sources for distribution into a variety of outputs, including Elasticsearch.

 More details on the Logstash product can be found at the elastic website at https://www.elastic.co/products/logstash